yugabyte/cdcsdk-testing/README.md

     export KAFKA_CONNECT_IMAGE = "<image-for-kafka-connect>"
     export CDCSDK_SERVER_IMAGE = "<image-for-CDCSDK-server>"
 ```
-The default image for Kafka connect is ```quay.io/yugabyte/debezium-connector:1.3.7-BETA``` and the default image for CDCSDK Server is ```quay.io/yugabyte/cdcsdk-server:latest```
+The default image for Kafka connect is ```quay.io/yugabyte/debezium-connector:latest```
+and the default image for CDCSDK Server is ```quay.io/yugabyte/cdcsdk-server:latest```

-## Parameterized Tests (Running tests with CDCSDK Server as well as Kafka Connect)
+## Running tests with CDCSDK Server as well as Kafka Connect
-Currently the test `PostgresSinkConsumerIT` is parameterized.
-Running this will first run the test using CDCSDK Server and then again using Kafka Connect.

-To run the test with only CDCSDK Server or Kafka Connect, we need to change the parameters to reflect only the requirred CDC client.
+Tests can be run for CDCSDK Server, Kafka Connect or both by annotating the test.
 * To run with only CDCSDK Server ```@ValueSource(strings = UtilStrings.CDC_CLIENT_CDCSDK)```
 * To run with only Kafka Connect ```@ValueSource(strings = UtilStrings.CDC_CLIENT_KAFKA_CONNECT)```
 * To run with both, one at a time ```@ValueSource(strings = {UtilStrings.CDC_CLIENT_CDCSDK, UtilStrings.CDC_CLIENT_KAFKA_CONNECT })``` (This is the default behaviour)

+For example, `PostgresSinkConsumerIT` is parameterized.
+Running this will first run the test using CDCSDK Server and
+Kafka Connect.

+## Setup Tests for Hosted Queues

+Tests for Pubsub, Eventhub and Kinesis require credentials to be passed in using environment variables.

+### Pubsub

+    export GCLOUD_PROJECT=<project name>
+    export SUBSCRIPTION_ID=<subsription name>

+### Eventhub

+    export EVENTHUB_CONNECTIONSTRING=<connection string>
+    export EVENTHUB_HUBNAME=<hub name>